Skip to content

 A: Double check your config!
 The value of the domain config option is used for the session (SID) and preferences (PREFS) cookies.
 If set incorrectly, the cookies will be invalid, and your browser will silently ignore them.

-If you access your invidious instance by IP address (like 192.168.1.205) then leave the domain config option EMPTY!
+If you access your Invidious instance by IP address (like 192.168.1.205) then leave the domain config option EMPTY!

 Common invalid values include: - IP addresses (like 192.168.1.205) - Scheme before the domain (https://example.com) - Port after the domain (example.com:3000) - Typo in the FQDN (<domain>.cm instead of <domain>.com)